killercup/trpl-ebook/book/lifetimes.md

 fn bar<'a>(...)
 ```

+We previously talked a little about [function syntax][functions], but we didn’t
+discuss the `<>`s after a function’s name.
+A function can have ‘generic
+parameters’ between the `<>`s, of which lifetimes are one kind.
+We’ll discuss
+other kinds of generics [later in the book][generics], but for now, let’s
+just focus on the lifetimes aspect.

+[functions]: functions.html
+[generics]: generics.html

-This part declares our lifetimes.
-This says that `bar` has one lifetime, `'a`.
+We use `<>` to declare our lifetimes.
+This says that `bar` has one lifetime,
+`'a`.
 If we had two reference parameters, it would look like this:

 ```rust,ignore
 fn bar<'a, 'b>(...)